nathanielvarona/pritunl-api-go/README.md

 )

 func main() {
-	/* INITIALIZATION AND FETCHING */
+	/* INITIALIZATION */

-	// Provide authentication credentials as needed for client creation client, err := pritunl.NewClient()
+	// Provide authentication credentials as needed for client creation client, err := pritunl.NewClient( /* provide credentials here if environment variables is not present */ )

   // You can also initialize an instance by manually providing the arguments.
 	//
 	// client := pritunl.NewClient(&pritunl.Client{
 	// 	BaseUrl:   "<PRITUNL API URL>",